 The predicted profiles of vertical subsidence, upsidence and closure along the Eastern Tributary, resulting from the extraction of Longwalls 301 to 303, are shown in Fig. C.03, in Appendix C. The predicted incremental profiles along the tributary, due to the extraction of each of the longwalls, are shown as dashed black lines.
 The predicted total profiles along the tributary, after the extraction of each of the longwalls, are shown as solid blue lines.
-The predicted total profiles based on the Preferred Project Layout are shown as the dashed red and the solid red lines for comparison.
+The predicted total profile based on the Preferred Project Layout after the extraction of Longwall 303 is shown as the solid red line for comparison.